-There is no parking available at this hotel, but the hotel are able to arrange off site parking if required.
+There is no parking available at this hotel and One West India Quay residential complex, but the hotel are able to arrange off site parking if required.

 This parking is at West India Quay car park, a 5 minute walk from the hotel.
 West India Quay car park is similarly priced to the other hotels in the area, at £24 per 24 hours.

 There is a small discount (£2 per day) for those staying at the Marriott hotel.